-NOTE: We recently had a great webinar on best practices for marketing yourself on your website.
+NOTE: We had a great webinar a few years ago on website best practices.
 Visit Artist Websites Best Practices Webinar to get access to the recording.

 Recently, I spent some time on the websites of several musicians, storytellers, and performing artists.